 - How are the people and companies that control fossil-fuel corporations organized as a network, and how does that network connect with other sectors of the Canadian and global economy?
 That is, how is economic power organized in and around the fossil-fuel sector?

-- How does that economic power reach into political and cultural life, though elite networks, funding relationships, lobbying and mass-media advertising and messaging?
+- How does that economic power reach into political and cultural life, through elite networks, funding relationships, lobbying and mass-media advertising and messaging?
 What are the implications of such corporate influence for politics and society?

 - How is corporate power wielded at ground level, from fossil-fuel extraction and transport right through to final consumption?
 If we follow a barrel of bitumen from its source to the end user, how does it affect the communities and environments all along the way?
 How and why do certain links along these commodity chains become flashpoints of intense political struggle, as we have seen particularly with pipeline projects?